Endogenous Heteroskedasticity in Linear Models: A control function approach

 We maintain the following assumption. \begin{assumption} Control Function Condition: $E(\varepsilon | D,X,Z) = E(\varepsilon |V)= r(V)$. \end{assumption}

-Assumption \ref{assumption:cf} is a standard control function condition, see, e.g., \citet{BlundellPowell08} and \citet{FlorensHeckmanMeghirVytlacil08}.
+Assumption \ref{assumption:cf} is a standard control function condition, see, e.g., \citet{BlundellPowell08}.
+This is the same condition as Assumption A-3 in \citet[p.1196]{FlorensHeckmanMeghirVytlacil08}.
 Under this condition, the conditional expectation of the response variable in equation \eqref{eq:structural0} can be written as

-It should be noted that, from the previous display, the skedastic term in the structural equation makes even the standard general identification procedures based on the control function fail.
+It should be noted that, from the previous display, the skedastic term in the structural equation does not depend only on the control function, but also on $g$.
 Further assumptions are required to identify $\alpha_1$.
-To illustrate this, we use Example \ref{example:locsca general} and follow the general identification method for nonparametric triangular models in \citet[][Theorem 2.3]{NeweyPowellVella99}.
-For simplicity, we assume that there are no additional exogenous covariates, $X$.
+To illustrate this, we use Example \ref{example:cf_ident}, where we assume that both $D$ and $Z$ are continuous.